danielwitkowsk/DroidWheel_releases/README.md

 DroidWheel is an app that allows you to use sensors available in your android device to simulate steering wheel.
 Just mount your phone/tablet on any rotatable surface and you're good to go.
 App uses ViGemBus.

+Caution: App might not work on devices without gyroscopes.
+You can check whether one is present in your phone by checking device specifications.

 Installation:

 1. Install virtual gamepad driver https://github.com/ViGEm/ViGEmBus/releases/tag/setup-v1.17.333